Sensory strategies are a tool

 Sensory integration theory

 Sensory integration theory is the original theory proposed by Dr A. Jean Ayres.
-This theory has been built on by other therapists.
-It explores how the brain processes sensory information to produce a response.
-Dr Ayres’ research indicated that there were links between how children processed sensory information and how they learn.
+This theory has been built on by other therapists such as Winnie Dunn, Zoe Mailloux, Anita Bundy, Shelly Lane, Sarah Schoen and Lucy Miller.
+The explores how the brain processes sensory information to produce a response.
+Dr Ayres’ research explored the links between how children processed sensory information and how they learn and developed sensory integration theory.
 You can read more about the history of sensory integration (and sensory processing) here.

 Sensory integration treatment